Kalpna-Gahalaut/RTSeismo/README.md

 After entering the parameters, by clicking the buttons “STRESS”, DIFFUSION PP” and STRESSINDUCED PP”, the codes stress_p.m and ppdiffusion_p.m and ppstressinduced_p.m will be executed in the background, to calculate stress, diffusion pore pressure and stressinduced pore pressure.

-**3. Illustrative example:**

-Here, to demonstrate how the application software is implemented, we will use a sample dataset same as used in [13].
 The obtained results of stress (Fig. 6) and diffusion pore pressure (Fig. 7) will be displayed in the result panel, and will be saved in the RTSeismo directory as stress_result_p.dat (six components of stress) and ppdiffusion_result_p.dat (diffusion pore pressure).

 The code ppstressinduced_p.m takes a long time to execute.
 It will be updated further to speed up the process in the future.